 UMD: A Globally Connected University

-Residence halls are located on campus so undergraduate students have easy access to campus services.
-Priority is given to first-time freshmen and those returning to the dorms.
-There are usually long wait-lists, so apply early.
+Residence halls or "dorms" are located on campus so undergraduate students have easy access to campus services.